harryseo1992/Pycharm-For-Dummies/docs/search.md

 .py file
 : The file extension for the file containing python script.

-: Second description of Term,
-  possibly more than one line

 Term1
 Term2
 : Single description of Term1 and Term2,